24 Hours with...

-24 Hours with... is a TV show created by UK production company Hideous Productions for ITV.
-The shows Executive Producers are Spencer Austin and Harry Harrold, along with Paul Ross for co-production partners Twofour Broadcast.
+24 Hours with... is a reality TV show created by UK production company Hideous Productions for ITV that was broadcast in 2007.

+Format

 24 Hours with... is a chat show format, as a celebrity and an interviewer spend an intense 24 hours locked in a room together.
+Each 30-minute show tells the story of their 24 hours in the hot seat, with a digital clock at the bottom of the screen marking the passing of the day.

+The shows executive producers are Spencer Austin and Harry Harrold, along with Paul Ross for co-production partners Twofour.

 Bobby Brown, Laurence Llewelyn-Bowen, Lee Ryan, David Gest, Stan Collymore, and Steve-O leave their mobile phones and PR advisers at the door for the first series in the UK.
 The host, Jamie Campbell, can ask them whatever he likes.

-Each 30-minute show tells the story of their 24 hours in the hot seat, with a digital clock at the bottom of the screen marking the passing of the day.
+Broadcast

-In a bid to make room for poorly rating Tuesday night show Tycoon in its new Monday 10pm slot (from Monday 9 July), 24 Hours with... was removed from its slot.
+In a bid to make room for poorly rating Tuesday night show Tycoon in its new Monday 10pm slot (from Monday 9 July), 24 Hours with... was removed from its slot before all of its episodes had aired.

-No new time has yet been found for it, although an ITV spokeswoman said it would play out in the future.
-As of June 2012, ITV has yet to air the remaining episodes of 24 Hours with...
+In April 2024, rival broadcaster BBC announced that they had commissioned a six-episode half-hour series with a similar premise, Alison Hammond's Big Weekend, in which the host spent 48 hours with a celebrity, and that they intended to broadcast it in 2025.